 While buying asparagus, look for firm stems and tight, closed tips.
 This is one of the imported vegetables in India.

 Parsley is one of the most versatile herbs used in Middle Eastern cooking and is popularly used as a spice.
 It is also used as a garnish on several dishes.
 Parsley is one of the foreign vegetables that is used as a garnish and sprinkled in soups, hummus, or mixed with ground meat.

 Dried parsley leaves, when crushed, have a strong aroma and a pungent, bitter taste.
 It has a long shelf life and can also be used in delicacies like pasta, pizza, salad, etc.

-Broccoli is again one of India’s most common international vegetables that have made a permanent place in our cuisine.
+Broccoli is again one of India’s most common international vegetables that has made a permanent place in our cuisine.
 Although a foreign vegetable, it is now cultivated in India as well.
-Broccoli belongs to the cabbage family and received its name from the Italian word ‘broccolo’ meaning the flowering top of the cabbage plant.
+Broccoli belongs to the cabbage family and received its name from the Italian word ‘broccolo’, meaning the flowering top of the cabbage plant.

 There is no broccoli Indian name since it is a foreign vegetable.

 9. Chinese cabbage